Security

 • Team name + contact person,

-• Solution concept
+• Solution Concept

-• Degree of innovation (TRL)
+• Level of innovation (TRL)

-• Sketch / diagram if applicable
+• Sketch / diagram (if applicable)

-• Feasibility & roadmap
+• Feasibility & Roadmap

-• How will the solution be implemented?
+• How will the solution be implemented in practice?

-• Planned progress within the forge (scalability / market potential)
+• Planned progress within the Forge (scalability / market potential)

-• Impact & added value
+• Impact & Added Value

 DefTech Forges and Challenges